Presentation and Storytelling - Waits River Valley School, E. Corinth, Vermont

 When I write stories, I know I am influenced by my parents’ strong sensibilities and high values and I have a curiosity and desire to understand what makes us human and what connects us to one another.
 I create characters who are believable, characters who must rise up from adversity by finding their courage, characters who are guided by their heart.
 I write for children and I understand how stories influence a person and so I strive to write the very best that I can.

-In addition to Carolina Harmony, I have completed another mid-grade novel, the first book in a trilogy for young adult readers and numerous picture book manuscripts.
-One day, I hope to be published again.
+In addition to Carolina Harmony, I have completed another mid-grade novel, am working on another as well as completing the first book in a trilogy for young adult readers and constructing numerous picture book manuscripts.
+I aspire to have my stories published so I may share them with lots and lots of readers, of all ages.
 For now, I am dedicated to the process.
 Tenacious and hard-working, my motto is Never Give Up.